Last Update: October 2018

-Farmed shrimp are a major import product into North American and European markets, typically produced in tropical countries.
+Farmed shrimp, which are a major import product into North American and European markets, are typically produced in tropical countries.
 The bulk of farmed shrimp is produced in Asia.
-Key issues in shrimp production include the need to manage disease risk, public water quality, marine feed ingredient sourcing, and continued opportunities for small-scale producers.
+Key issues in shrimp production include the need to manage disease risk, public water quality, and marine feed ingredient sourcing, as well as continued opportunities for small-scale producers.
 There are other issues in feed supply chains and post-harvest processing, but they are not the focus of this grouping.
-SFP is working with major importers to develop aquaculture improvement projects that tackle issues along individual supply chains and engage governments and whole producing sectors in the improvements needed to ensure sustainable aquaculture products are available at scale.
+SFP is working with major importers to develop aquaculture improvement projects that tackle issues and engage governments and whole producing sectors in the improvements needed to ensure sustainable aquaculture products are available at scale.

 Aquaculture Improvement Projects

-- Ensuring transparency in marine ingredients used in feed, and that marine ingredients are sourced from responsible fisheries or those actively engaged in improvements.
+- Transparency in marine ingredients used in feed, and ensuring that those ingredients are sourced from responsible fisheries or those actively engaged in improvements.

 Current Improvement efforts:

-Seafood Task Force—an industry driven multi-stakeholder alliance working to address environmental and social issues in Thailand’s seafood supply chain.
+- Seafood Task Force is an industry-driven multi-stakeholder alliance working to address environmental and social issues in Thailand’s seafood supply chain.
 Membership includes numerous SFP partners and SR participants.

 - Engage governments and national industries to reduce disease risks and environmental impacts of the shrimp industry.